token-js/token.js/docs/README.md

 ---
 description: >-
-  Integrate 9 LLM providers with a single Typescript SDK using OpenAIs format.
+  Integrate 60+ LLMs with one TypeScript SDK using OpenAI's format.
-  Free and opensource with no proxy server required.
+  Free and open source.
+No proxy server required.
 ---

-# token.js
+# Token.js

 ## Features

-* Define prompts in OpenAIs format and have them translated automatially for each LLM provider.
+* Use OpenAI's format to call 60+ LLMs from 9 providers.
-* Support for tools, JSON output, image inputs, streaming, and more.
+* Supports tools, JSON outputs, image inputs, streaming, and more.
-* Support for 9 popular LLM providers: AI21, Anthropic, AWS Bedrock, Cohere, Gemini, Groq, Mistral, OpenAI, and Perplexity with more coming soon.
+* Runs completely on the client side.
+No proxy server needed.
-* Free and opensource under GPLv3.
+* Free and open source under GPLv3.

-* No proxy server required.
+## Supported Providers

+* AI21
+* Anthropic
+* AWS Bedrock
+* Cohere
+* Gemini
+* Groq
+* Mistral
+* OpenAI
+* Perplexity

 ## Setup